The Imperial Weight of British Tea

 India (Assam)

-In discovering tea growing wild in Assam in 1827, the East India Company passed ‘Waste Land Rules’ in the 1830s and 1850s.
-The forests in the area were declared ‘wastelands’ - never mind that Indian people were living on this land and living off it.
-The land was advertised to British planters (Company officers, civil servants etc.) at little or no rent but with the promise of tea cultivation.
+In discovering tea in Assam, the first problem was that the Company wasn’t the ruler of Assam.
+Their ‘divide and conquer’ model just hadn’t yet reached that far.
+This was rectified through speedy annexation.
+Quickly followed by the passage of the ‘Waste Land Rules’ in the 1830s.
+This meant the forests in the area were declared ‘wastelands’ - never mind that Indian people were living on this land and living off it.
+The land was advertised to British planters (Company officers, civil servants etc.) at little or no rent, but with the promise of lucrative tea cultivation.
 At first leases typically ran for 45–99 years, but after that they were converted to freehold.
-This was a land grab by the state, not even thinly disguised.
+This was a land grab by the British state, not even thinly disguised.
 And when those planters started to produce tea, the British government collected land tax from them which they used to fuel further expansion of the Empire.
 Win Win.
-By 1900, British firms such as Lipton, Finlays and Williamson Tea controlled hundreds of thousands of acres in Assam.
+By 1900, British firms such as Finlays and Williamson Tea controlled hundreds of thousands of acres in Assam.
 The plantations today are still in private hands, many of them ‘beneficiaries’ of the ‘Waste Land Rules’ all those years ago.

-At the outset local populations resisted working on plantations, so planters relied on indentured labourers recruited from central and eastern India.
+At the outset local populations resisted working on plantations.
+They were working their land themselves.
+No time to do anything else.
+Some were growing opium to sell within Assam saving a little for themselves.
+To ‘incentivise’ these workers, the Company banned the cultivation of opium in Assam, setting up supply from other nearby estates into Assam at vastly increased prices.
+Growers’ addiction did the rest.
+To feed their habit, the Assamese bought at higher prices, were plunged into debt, and had to seek work on the new tea plantations.
+The EIC had their tea pickers.
+Even then, the EIC’s hunger for more and more labour meant going further afield.
+They started to rely on labourers recruited from central and eastern India.
 Most labourers were coerced and, once there, they were kept in slavery-type conditions, unable to return.
 Their contracts criminalised “desertion,” and workers were often bound by debt to recruiters.
-By the early twentieth century, more than one million migrant labourers had been brought into Assam.
-By this time India was exporting around 200,000 tonnes of tea a year - more than half the world’s supply.
-Many of the people working on tea plantations in Assam today are the descendants of those early workers.
+Between a quarter and a fifth of labourers died within their first year on the plantations.
+Nothing changed when the British rule of India started in 1858, at the closure of the EIC.
+And by the early twentieth century, more than one million migrant labourers had been brought into Assam.
+By this time India was exporting around 200,000 tonnes of tea a year..
+Many of the people working on tea plantations in Assam today are the descendants of those early coerced workers.

 Assam’s forests were cleared for monocrop tea.
 By the late 19th century, tens of thousands of hectares of forest had been converted, destroying biodiversity and altering river systems.
 This landscape remains dominated by plantations today.
-While today India produces over 1.3 billion kg of tea annually, with Assam contributing more than half, workers remain poorly paid.
-Oxfam (2019) reported that Assam pickers receive just 1–2% of the retail price of a packet of tea in Britain.
+While today, India produces over 1.3 billion kg of tea annually, with Assam contributing more than half, workers remain poorly paid.
+Oxfam (2019) reported that Assam pickers - mostly women - receive just 1–2% of the retail price of a packet of tea in Britain and half the living wage.

 Sri Lanka (Ceylon)

 It’s a similar story in Sri Lanka.
-In the 1840s, the British government passed a series of ‘Waste Lands Ordinances’ which declared much of the Kandyan Highlands to be Crown property.
-These lands were leased or sold cheaply to European planters, first for coffee, then when rust killed the crop, tea.
+In the 1840s, The East India Company passed a series of ‘Waste Lands Ordinances’ which declared much of the Kandyan Highlands to be Crown property.
+These lands were leased or sold cheaply to European planters, first for coffee, then when Coffee Leaf Rust killed the crop, for tea.

 One million Tamil workers and their families were recruited by British tea planters from southern India between 1820 and 1900, under indenture-like systems.
 They became known as ‘Plantation Tamils’ and were housed in estate “line rooms”.
 There was high infant mortality and wages remained far below subsistence levels.
-This recruitment of Tamils is directly tied to Sri Lanka’s ethnic tensions and grievance by the Sinhalese population.
-After independence in 1948 the Ceylon Citizenship Acts stripped many Plantation Tamils of citizenship with about 700,000 being rendered stateless because they were seen as migrants - despite generations having lived on the island.
+This recruitment of Tamils is directly tied to Sri Lanka’s ethnic tensions and grievance by the Sinhalese population today.
+Indeed after independence in 1948, the Ceylon Citizenship Acts stripped many Plantation Tamils of citizenship with about 700,000 being rendered stateless because they were seen as migrants - despite generations having lived on the island.
 Sinhalese nationalists still see Plantation Tamils as outsiders brought by the British.

 In terms of the environmental impact highland forests were replaced by plantations.
 By 1900, tea accounted for 46% of Ceylon’s exports and today tea plantations still dominate the central highlands.

 Sri Lanka remains one of the world’s largest tea exporters, earning around US$1.2 billion annually.
 Wages, however, remain among the lowest in the formal sector.
-Plantation workers are still among the poorest in the country.
+Plantation workers of which about 60-70% are women, are still among the poorest in the country.
+A woman plucker earns about £2.50 a day : the living wage if about £5.

 Kenya